Wom. Women

 Abstract

-Promotional material, photographs, and artifacts belonging to Ora Snyder (1876-1948), who was a candy maker and businesswoman in Chicago.
-Mrs. Snyder's Candies began in 1909 and was sold in the mid-1950s to the corporation that operated Fannie May candies.
+Writings, speeches, photographs, promotional materials, and artifacts documenting the career of Ora Snyder (1876-1948), a Chicago candy maker founder of Mrs. Snyder’s Candies in 1909.
 Snyder was a pioneer in marketing and promoting candy, and often gave lectures on being a woman business owner.

 O'Reilly, Jane Elliott Sever.
 Letters from Chicago World's Fair Woman's Dormitory